Stew

 A stew is a combination of solid food ingredients that have been cooked in liquid and served in the resultant gravy.
 Ingredients can include any combination of vegetables and may include meat, especially tougher meats suitable for slow-cooking, such as beef, pork, venison, rabbit, lamb, poultry, sausages, and seafood.
 While water can be used as the stew-cooking liquid, stock is also common.
 A small amount of red wine or other alcohol is sometimes added for flavour.
-Seasoning and flavourings may also be added.
+Seasonings and flavourings may also be added.
 Stews are typically cooked at a relatively low temperature (simmered, not boiled), allowing flavours to mingle.

-Stewing is suitable for the least tender cuts of meat that become tender and juicy with the slow moist heat method.
-This makes it popular in low-cost cooking.
-Cuts having a certain amount of marbling and gelatinous connective tissue give moist, juicy stews, while lean meat may easily become dry.
+Stewing is suitable for the least tender cuts of meat that become tender and juicy with the slow, moist heat method.
+This makes it popular for low-cost cooking.
+Cuts with a certain amount of marbling and gelatinous connective tissue give moist, juicy stews, while lean meat may easily become dry.

-Stews are thickened by reduction or with flour, either by coating pieces of meat with flour before searing, or by using a roux or beurre manié, a dough consisting of equal parts of fat and flour.
+Stews are thickened by reduction or with flour, either by coating pieces of meat with flour before searing or by using a roux or beurre manié, a dough consisting of equal parts fat and flour.
 Thickeners like cornstarch, potato starch, or arrowroot may also be used.
+Stew is very prominent in England, with beef stew and dumplings having been one of England's national dishes in the 14th century.
+Other European countries also have their own recipes.

 History

 Stews have been made since ancient times.
 The world's oldest known evidence of stew was found in Japan, dating to the Jōmon period.
-Additionally, Herodotus says that the Scythians (8th to 4th centuries BC) "put the flesh into an animal's paunch, mix water with it, and boil it like that over the bone fire.
-The bones burn very well, and the paunch easily contains all the meat once it has been stripped off.
-In this way an ox, or any other sacrificial beast, is ingeniously made to boil itself."
+They made seafood stews, whose ingredients varied with the seasons.
+The food was cooked in large conical or rounded pots with tapered or pointy bottoms that sat well in the soil and ash of the bonfire or hearth.

 Amazonian tribes used the shells of turtles as vessels, boiling the entrails of the turtle and various other ingredients in them.
-Other cultures used the shells of large mollusks (clams etc.) to boil foods in.
-There is archaeological evidence of these practices going back 8,000 years or more.

-There are recipes for lamb stews and fish stews in the Roman cookery book Apicius, believed to date from the 4th century AD.
+There are recipes for pork stews and fish stews in the Roman cookery book Apicius, believed to date from the 4th century AD.
 Le Viandier, one of the oldest cookbooks in French, written in the early 14th century by the French chef known as Taillevent, has ragouts or stews of various types in it.

 The first written reference to 'Irish stew' is in Byron's "The Devil's Drive" (1814): "The Devil ... dined on ... a rebel or so in an Irish stew."

 Types

+There are a large variety of stews, ranging from those including meat or seafood, to those that are vegetarian or vegan.
 Meat-based white stews also known as blanquettes or fricassées are made with lamb or veal that is blanched or lightly seared without browning, and cooked in stock.
 Brown stews are made with pieces of red meat that are first seared or browned, before a browned mirepoix and sometimes browned flour, stock and wine are added.